Experience matters - now make it count!

 What's the process?

-A Competenz account manager helps select the right qualification, and guides the employee through the application process.
+A Competenz account manager or training advisor helps select the right qualification, and guides the employee through the application process.
 The employee then completes the application form and submits it along with the required supporting evidence.

 A Competenz moderator reviews the employee’s application and does the referee checks, and an onsite visit.
 They then advise the outcome of the application.
 A personalised training plan is set and agreed to with the employee.

 The employee completes any training courses required.
 Assessment is undertaken to prove their knowledge.
 When the employee completes their personal training plan, they are awarded the agreed qualification (Level 4 National Certificate).